People Analytics Capabilities You Need for Data-Driven HR

 The idea that “good enough” people analytics can suffice is often misleading and potentially harmful.
 Consider, for instance, a scenario where your company enjoys a low turnover rate.
 To maintain this, understanding the contributing factors is crucial: Is it the workplace culture, promotion process, benefits, compensation, internal growth opportunities, or strong management?
 Without a thorough grasp of these elements, you might not know which practices to continue or adjust.

 Conversely, you might face high turnover in specific departments despite high performance review completion rates.
 Without deeper data analysis, the root causes remain hidden.
+This is particularly relevant in improving recruitment and talent acquisition, where people analytics can help identify the characteristics of top performers, refine hiring criteria, and predict candidate success, ensuring better long-term workforce planning.
 Detailed analytics might show these teams have fewer manager-employee interactions compared to high-performing groups.
 Or, it could uncover a stressful work environment caused by ineffective management, with employees managing to perform despite poor leadership at the expense of their well-being.
-By examining this data alongside manager tenure, you might discover that these departments are led by newer managers, highlighting a need for better training and mentoring for new leaders.
+This combination of investigations shows that recently appointed managers lead the departments and indicates the organization needs stronger leadership development for new managers.

 3. Three Capabilities of People Analytics